-Your body is also out of whack, so to speak, when you consume large amounts of alcohol.
+Your body is also out of whack, so to speak when you consume large amounts of alcohol.
 Your nutritional intake has likely suffered due to not eating regular, healthy meals.
 Additionally, parts of your body have to work much harder when you drink large amounts.
 Your liver and kidneys must manage a lot more when you drink.
-This means they are not as likely to be able to remove toxins since your body’s ability to filter them out is decreased.
-The truth is, if you ever binged when drinking and had too many drinks regularly, this could result in your liver or kidneys failing completely.
+This means they are not as likely to remove toxins since your body’s ability to filter them out decreases.
+The truth is, if you ever binged when drinking and had too many drinks regularly, this could result in your liver or kidneys failing.
 This will impact how your body responds to attempts to sleep during recovery, too.

 How to Get Over Alcohol Withdrawal Sleep Struggles

 Getting over alcohol is difficult, but it is an achievable goal.
 One thing that makes it easier is getting solid sleep during the recovery process.
 If you get too little sleep, it increases your agitation and can make your symptoms harder to manage.
 That could lead to a relapse.
 If you struggle with alcohol withdrawal insomnia, then it is important to speak with us.
 We can suggest things to help.
 Here are a few tips to help you sleep better while going through alcohol withdrawal.

 - Restrictions around bedtime

 - Routines that ease the body and mind to sleep